-We have a reading tutor who supports children who are not as fluent as they could be.
-We also use Lexia as an intervention tool for our lowest attaining 20% of readers in Key Stage 2.
+We use Lexia as an intervention tool for our lowest attaining 20% of readers and for those in receipt of Pupil Premium that are underachieving in Key Stage 2.
 Read more about why we use Lexia here:

 Lexia Core5 Reading is an adaptive blended learning program that accelerates the development of literacy skills for children of all abilities, helping them make that critical shift from learning to read to reading to learn.

 At Charlestown, we believe it is import to ensure that all of our children are confident and able readers before they continue their learning journey into High School.
 This program not only engages the children in their reading but also adapts to suit their reading level by supporting them to develop their word reading and comprehension.